freenas/freenas-docs/userguide/tasks.rst

 snapshots for each child dataset.
 The downside is that there is no way to exclude particular child  datasets from a recursive snapshot.

 Click :guilabel:`Save` when finished customizing the task.
-Entries for each task are shown in :guilabel:`Periodic Snapshot Tasks`.
+Defined tasks are listed alphabetically in :guilabel:`Periodic Snapshot Tasks`.
 Click
 |ui-options| for an entry to display the :guilabel:`Edit` and
 :guilabel:`Delete` buttons.